Fastjet: Ownership

-The Group functions of Fastjet Limited head office, and several dormant holding companies, have, since 2019, been reported as Fastjet Central Systems, which is responsible for the supply of all booking systems, brand compliance and oversight, and revenue accounting, for any Fastjet branded airline operations, for which it charges a management fee to the supported airline.
+Fastjet Limited is the Group's parent company, incorporated and domiciled in England and Wales.

+Until 24 August 2020, it was traded on the London Stock Exchange Alternative Investment Market (AIM) (FJET:LSE). fastjet Limited’s holding company is now Solenta Aviation Holdings Limited, a company registered in Malta.
+As at 31 December 2024, Solenta Aviation Holdings Limited held 81% of the group’s equity.

 Subsidiaries

 Two airlines are currently operational: Fastjet Zimbabwe, domestically in Zimbabwe and internationally, and FedAir, with mainly charter and safari business in South Africa.
 The subsidiaries are included in the Group financial statements, because although the Group holds 50% or less of the voting rights in each, it controls the management, operations and distributions through contractual agreements as well as its shareholding.